contiv/contiv.github.io/websrc/source/documents/tutorials/container-101.md

 ]
 ```

-We can now run a new container belonging to `contiv-net` network that we created just now
+You can now run a new container belonging to `contiv-net` network:

 ```
 vagrant@tutorial-node1:~$ docker run -itd --name=contiv-c1 --net=contiv-net alpine /bin/sh